oliver-butterley/lean-update/README.md

       - name: Check for update
         id: check
         # Action is silent except for setting the outcome to be used in subsequent steps
-        uses:  oliver-butterley/lean-update-action@v1-alpha
+        uses:  oliver-butterley/lean-update-action@v1-alpha.3

-      - name: When update succeeds
+      - name: When update succeeds do something
         if: steps.check.outputs.outcome == 'update-succeeds'
         run: echo An update is available and builds successfully

-      - name: When update fails
+      - name: When update fails do something
         if: steps.check.outputs.outcome == 'update-fails'
         run: echo An update is available but builds fails
 ```

 ### To do

-- Add configuration options for `lake update` so that a particular project can choose to only update some of the dependencies if required.
-- Add update details to commit / issue / PR.
-Diff of changed files?
+- Produce detailed feedback on what is happening in a way that can be passed to subsequent steps.
 - Add configuration options for the case when documentation also needs to be built.
-- Use other lean action to confirm that the build is successful.
+- Use `lean-action` to confirm that the build is successful.
 - Add functionality to not open another issue if the previous one is already open.

 ## Total customization